 Trad or on-trend finish?

 The most popular finishes for carpet rods are polished brass and antique brass.
 Polished chrome comes a close third.
 However, if you’d like to create a more fashionable, even edgy tone to your staircase, then consider a more striking look such as black, pewter or brushed chrome.
+See here for further design ideas about black stair rods.

 Should runner rods contrast or complement your stair carpet?